How Will GDPR Affect the Finance Industry?

 Personal Data Across Products

-Within finance, personal data is often stored across multiple products, meaning that pseudonymisation is likely to be a necessary process for ensuring data protection.
+Within finance, personal data is often stored across multiple products.
+This means that pseudonymisation is likely to be a necessary process for ensuring data protection.
 Pseudonymisation is defined as the technique of processing data in such a way that the person who it belongs to can no longer be identified unless the data is cross-referenced with an additional, separate source.

 Right to be Forgotten